danielkucera/esp-arduino-ebus/README.md

 **Inserting (Installing) a new command**
 ```
 * subtopic: cmd/insert
-* payload : ebus command in form of "ZZPBSBNNDBx" with a UNIQUE_KEY for e.g.
+* payload:  ebus command in form of "ZZPBSBNNDBx" with a UNIQUE_KEY for e.g.
 {
   "key": "UNIQUE_KEY",               // ebus command as string
   "command": "fe070009",             // ebus command as vector of "ZZPBSBNNDBx"